Force a New User to Change Password on the First Login

 Solution

-To achieve this, a combination of two actions in Auth0 can be created: a post-login action and a post-change password action.
+This option uses a combination of two actions in Auth0: a post-login action and a post-change password action.

 // Post-login action to force password reset on first login